 When the eyes spend extended periods of time looking at a screen, they are forced to work harder.
 Unlike reading from a book or a newspaper, in which the words are more distinguished and sharply defined, the contrast on a screen is significantly reduced and the likes of glare bouncing back from the screen poses more of a threat to an uninterrupted view.

 Those who already suffer from poor vision and use eye-sight correction such as glasses or contact lenses are the most likely to be affected by CVS.
-Studies have found that even those who don’t usually require a general eye prescription may benefit from glasses specifically designed for use in front of the screen to prevent damage.
+In fact, most will find that their eyesight will worsen and have them searching the SharpeVision website for answers to questions such as, “how long does LASIK eye surgery last?”
+What’s also interesting, is several studies have found that even those who don’t usually require a general eye prescription may benefit from glasses specifically designed for use in front of the screen to prevent damage.

 CVS can be treated through the administration of solution although often simply adjusting the way you view your screen can owe to a reduction in damage to the eye.
 Simple changes, such as altering your display settings, regularly exercising your eyes and taking frequent breaks from staring at the screen can all prevent the strain caused.
 Most employers should also have guidelines instructing you on how to set up your workstation appropriately.